nicholalexander/that_aboutness/_posts/2017-10-27-Hiring-a-Business-Developer.md

 date: 2017-10-27
 categories:
 authors: ["nichol", "matt lovan"]
+blurb: "Hiring the right developer for your company is a constant challenge, especially for non technical founders.
+Here're some ideas about how to find a developer who is going to focus on what your very early stage start up needs."
 ---

 We've both had the opportunity to encounter situations where non technical business owners needed to hire developers with development skills.
 Sometimes this comes in the form of looking for a co-founder or sometimes it is just in evaluating a developer or a dev shop to see if they can deliver what the business owner wants done.